Symmetries of embedded complete bipartite graphs: Introduction

 In general, we are interested in which automorphisms of a graph can be induced by a homeomorphism of some embedding of the graph in $S^3$.
 Flapan \cite{Flapan:1995} answered this question for the family of complete graphs $K_n$.
 Now we do the same for the family of complete bipartite graphs $K_{n,m}$.
 This is an interesting family of graphs to consider because it was shown in \cite{TSG1} that for every finite subgroup $G$ of $\mathrm{Diff}_+(S^3)$, there is an embedding $\Gamma$ of some complete bipartite graph such that the group of all automorphisms of $\Gamma$ which are induced by orientation preserving homeomorphisms of $S^3$ is isomorphic to $G$.
 By contrast, it was shown in \cite{TSG2} that this is not the case for the complete graphs.

 We prove the following Classification Theorem which determines precisely which automorphisms of a complete bipartite graph can be induced by a homeomorphism of $(S^3, \Gamma)$ for some embedding $\Gamma$ of the graph in $S^3$.
 The theorem is divided into two parts, according to whether the homeomorphism inducing a particular automorphism is orientation preserving or reversing.
 The automorphisms are described by their fixed vertices and their cycle structure.
+Note that in this paper we use the term ``cycle" to refer to a cycle in the permutation on the vertices of a graph induced by an automorphism of the graph, not to a cycle in the graph in the usual graph-theoretic sense.

 \begin{class} Let $m, n>2$ and let $\varphi$ be an order $r$ automorphism of a complete bipartite graph $K_{n,m}$ with vertex sets $V$ and $W$.
 There is an embedding $\Gamma$ of $K_{n,m}$ in $S^3$ with an orientation preserving homeomorphism $h$ of $(S^3,\Gamma)$ inducing $\varphi$ if and only if all vertices are in $r$-cycles except for the fixed vertices and exceptional cycles explicitly mentioned below (up to interchanging $V$ and $W$):